glitchingdot/Ravemando/README.md

 # Ravemando
 The UES Safe Travels is having an all-out party, and the survivors have been outfit with the greatest **RGB lighting** Petrichor V has ever seen.

+**WARNING**: This mod contains flashing lights.
+Play with caution, and if you have any concerns before, during, or after usage, consult a healthcare professional.

 ## Description
 Ravemando is a skin mod that adds skins to many survivors, with the primary feature being cycling colors on prominent features of each survivor.